Leptodactylus fragilis: Description

 Mexican white-lipped frogs are grey-brown in color with brown or black mottling.
 They have a distinctive white stripe along their upper lip which gives them their name.
 They grow to 3–5 cm in length.

 Habitat

 Mexican white-lipped frog is a widespread and common species found in a range of habitats, in savanna, grassland, semi-arid lands, and open habitats in humid and dry, lowland and montane tropical forests.
 It is often seen near water.
-Scientists have observed it as high as 1530 meters above sea level.
+Scientists have observed it as high as 1530 m above sea level.

 Behavior and reproduction

 Mexican white-lipped frogs are nocturnal and carnivorous.
 During the heat of the day, they bury themselves in loose soil of roadside ditches, irrigated cropland, or grasslands, and emerge to feed in the evenings.